 “But one thing I do”

 Even though Paul did not arrive at ultimate spiritual maturity, this does not mean he was ineffective.
 The phrase “one thing I do” means concentrated purpose.
-He was a man of consolidated purpose.
+He was a man of a consolidated goal.

 This is similar language to Matthew 6:22,23: